node-class-may-2023/ComIT_Node/nodejs.md

 * Using NPM we can install modules and use them on our projects
 * Run **npm install** and the module name to install the given module
 * You can check and search for modules on the [NPM site](https://www.npmjs.com)
-* In this case we're going to install **Express** that's a popular module to create a web server
+* In this case we're going to install **Express** which is a popular module to create a web server
+* A web server is the magic that gives you a web page when you ask the internet for one :)
+  * If you are interested in knowing more, [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server) is a good place to start
 * Check out [express npm page](https://www.npmjs.com/package/express)
 * Also, take a look at [express site and doc](http://expressjs.com)